MYousry2002/PerturBase/README.md

 ## Application Structure

 ### Backend
 The backend is built with Flask.
 It is structured to provide API endpoints for user authentication and CRUD operations for lists and tasks.
-It uses sqlAlchemy for the database.
+It uses MariaDB with SQLAlchemy for the database.

 ### Frontend
 The frontend is created using React.
 It is composed of several components that work together to provide a seamless and dynamic user experience.